fhdsl/Choosing_Genomics_Tools/README.md

 This course will teach learners to:

 - Understand the overall workflow associated with processing their genomic data
-- Be aware of caveats based on their specific type of data
 - Find tutorials to help them process their genomic data
 - Choose tools for processing their genomic data
 - Choose tools for interpreting their genomic data